82 × in wishlist

 - Beautiful Caol Ila.
 Complex, compact and dangerously drinkable.
 Such concentration.
 Even better than in my memories.

 Waxy and fruity on candied lemons, peaches, oranges.
 Even more concentrated than the 36 yo.
 Gentle peat.
 Hints of hessian and tobacco.
 Pine resin.
 Various nuts.
 Mint, spices and floral notes.
 A seabreeze in the background.

 Compact, waxy and smoky.
 Lemons, peaches, mangoes.
 Liquorice.
 Herbal and mentholated notes, ginger.
 A touch of oak and finally brine.

 Looooong, peppery, oaky, minty and smoky.

-- This malt is challenging: If you hit the right amount of water, a wonderful aroma opens: Full, fruity, Caol Ila.
-If you do not make it, you will experience a lot of alcohol and a nice caol ila.
+- This malt is challenging: if you hit the right amount of water, a wonderful aroma opens up: full, fruity, Caol Ila.
+If you don't hit it, you will experience a lot of alcohol and a nice Caol ila.

 Long, really long finish, sweet oil stays on the tongue, first wood, later sweet and fruity menthol, herbs.
 It's there minutes later.
 Very beautiful!